-The City of Saco’s Planning, Code Enforcement, and Public Works Departments work collaboratively within the community to manage stormwater runoff from existing sites as well as new or redeveloped sites.
+The City of Saco’s Public Works, Code Enforcement, Planning, and Water Resource Recovery Departments work collaboratively within the community to manage stormwater runoff from existing sites as well as new or redeveloped sites.
 The goal of these efforts is to reduce the harmful effects of stormwater runoff and eliminate illicit discharges to the natural receiving waterbodies.

 Every five years, the Maine Department of Environmental Protection (MDEP) issues a state-wide General Permit to all communities designated as small Municipal Separate Storm Sewer Systems (MS4s).
 The MS4 designation is based on the decennial U.S. census data for "Urbanized Areas," which are generally defined as densely developed census tracts or blocks with populations of at least 50,000.
 (Certain non-residential urban land uses with lower populations that are linked to more densely developed cores are also listed as Urbanized Areas).
 The 2013-18 General Permit identifies thirty MS4 communities in Maine and requires them all to implement Minimum Control Measures (MCMs) to reduce pollution from stormwater runoff.
 Saco's Urbanized Area encompasses approximately half of the City’s total land area containing nearly 52 square miles.